 Tattoo copying is when a tattoo artist copies another’s work line for line whether it be their own idea to do so or at the direction of a customer.
 Tattoo copying is unfortunately a regular occurrence mainly due to a lack of ethics from the tattooist or the customer and people not understanding why it is wrong to copy.
 You won’t see this at Celebrity Ink™ though – our artists pride themselves on creating original, authentic artwork.

 Some people think mimicking is the greatest form of flattery but putting it bluntly, it’s disrespectful to the original tattoo owner, original tattoo artist and the artist you ask to copy it.
 In fact, it’s one of the most despised requests tattoo artists get.
 What we can do for you though, is take your example and show you how we could personalise it for you.

-Copyright issues are a legitimate concern in the tattoo industry too so artists are not likely to risk their career over simply copying another person’s design.
+Copyright issues are a legitimate concern in the tattoo industry.
+So artists are not likely to risk their career over simply copying another person’s design.
 Consider how many hours have gone into the design of a tattoo, then how many hours have gone into painstakingly creating this design with the owner walking out the door ecstatic with their original design only to find someone else has the same thing.
 It’s good to know the ethics of the situation so you don’t risk the same thing happening to you.

 When is it ok to copy a tattoo?

 There are times when having the same tattoo is ok.
 Some tattoos of course are designed to be reproduced en masse like flash tattoo.
 These types of tattoos are common tattoo styles usually drawn on paper and displayed in tattoo studios.
 These styles are available in our studios so you can choose a tattoo and know what it is going to look like immediately.
 Just remember, you are not getting something that is unique if you go down this route.